Coronavirus: Provision of Water in Northern Ireland

 Information about the impact of COVID-19 (coronavirus) to the provision of water in Northern Ireland and updates from NI Water.

-The information on this page is correct as of 14 May 2020.
+The information on this page was last updated on 21 July 2020.

 NI Water's latest position on the provision of water services